ReactivePlayZ/RML/README.md

 | It's helpful for storing bigger data or in a more organized format.
 ```
 ### Lists ✅
-Lists are the same as Key Value Pairs except they just don't have the value.
+Lists are the same as Key Value Pairs except they don't have the value.
 ```
 - Apples
 - Oranges